mwunsch/twitcher/README.md

 		// that's the tweet
 	});

-You can do the same thing this way: `tooter.each_tweets`
+You can do the same thing this way: `tooter.each_tweet`

 ## That's it